 The Bromptons at Clarendon, Washington Boulevard between N. Johnson Street and N. Kirkwood Road – The Bromptons is a 38-unit community built between 1999 and 2002 with large Colonial-style townhomes (from 2,151 to nearly 4,000 square feet) with either three or four bedrooms and two-car garages.
 Townhouses in the Bromptons typically sell for more than $1 million.

 Clarendon Park, N. 11th Street between N. Danville Street and N. Fillmore Street – Clarendon Park is an 87-unit townhouse development behind Market Common Clarendon.
 The three- and four-bedroom Craftsman-style townhomes range in size from 1,855 to 3,100 square feet.
 Built in 2002, the homes have four finished levels, fireplaces, and attached garages (for 1 or 2 cars).
 Clarendon Park homes typically sell for between $1 million to $1.5 million.
+Search homes for sale.

 Clarendon Courthouse Civic Association is the local group that advocates for the interests of residents in the Clarendon and Courthouse neighborhoods.
 You can follow their Twitter feed to stay up to date.